From Art to The Kitchen Garden

-I planted my first garden, marking the perimeters with four sticks and a ball of twine.
-Fresh out of art school, just starting a small clothing design business and I thought this might be a good way to feed myself.
+Fresh out of art school, just starting a small clothing design business, I planted my first garden, marking the perimeters with four sticks and a ball of twine.
+I thought this might be a good way to feed myself.

 If I said the garden thrived, I would be stretching the truth.
 There was a constant battle with the weeds, and the garden hose didn’t quite reach, so the plants were frequently thirsty.
 Yet the thrill of dashing to the garden just before dinner to clip a few leaves of frilly Lolla Rossa and crimson Bull’s Blood beet greens for my salad kept me at it.

-My kitchen garden designs and articles have been featured in national magazines, including Martha Stewart Living, Country Gardens, Better Homes and Gardens, Horticulture, Organic Living, Eating Well, The New York Times and The Boston Globe.
-I have been a guest on PBS’ Victory Garden and on HGTV as the “Baroness of Basil”.
+My kitchen garden designs and articles have been featured in national magazines, including Garden Design, Martha Stewart Living, Country Gardens, Better Homes and Gardens, Horticulture, Organic Living, Eating Well, The New York Times, and The Boston Globe.
+I have been a guest on PBS’ Victory Garden and on HGTV as the “Baroness of Basil.”

-When we bring our families around the table to share our love of home grown food, we are cultivating a healthy choice that spreads beyond our backyards.
+I believe that when we bring our families around the table to share our love of home-grown food, we are cultivating a healthy choice that spreads beyond our backyards.
 It gives me immense satisfaction to know that I am part of the natural cycle of the seasons that make up a year in the garden, and to be able to share this with others.